Emergency situations are rare but do happen. Here is what to do in the event of an emergency:

 It is of utmost importance to stay transparent and honest to both the Owner and to DogBuddy’s support team at all times.
 The key to taking care of any dog is making sure they get the right treatment quickly and also to avoid the issue worsening.

-You can submit a paid bill to DogBuddy and we will reimburse you.
-Please submit Signed Vet Reports, Invoices and receipts to email@example.com
+You can submit a paid bill to DogBuddy to ask for a reimbursement.
+Please submit Signed Vet Reports, Invoices and receipts to firstname.lastname@example.org